EkLine scheduled documentation agents

 View run history

-Section titled “View run history”Expand any agent row in the Scheduled Agents list to see its recent runs.
-Each run shows:
+Section titled “View run history”Expand any agent row by clicking the chevron to see its recent runs.
+Run history displays the five most recent executions, sorted from newest to oldest.

 | Element | Description |